skin93/resort-reservation/README.md

 # Resort Reservation
 React app for searching rooms availabled at beach resort (only front-end).
+App deployed to Netlify.

 ## Built with
 ```